- 100% secure payment

 - 4

-Check out with any major card, PayPal, or crypto, and delivery kicks off within 1–4 hours.
+Pay by any major card, PayPal, or crypto.
+Delivery kicks off within 1–4 hours.
 Per-IP contests see votes build steadily; daily-vote shelter contests get a paced batch each day until the contest closes.
-Watch your pet's count climb on the public leaderboard as they land.
+Watch your pet's count climb on the public gallery as votes land.

 - 5